logo

 accept:

-List of Accept content neogetions set.
+List of Accept content negotiations set.

 accept_charset:

-List of Accept-Charset content neogetions set.
+List of Accept-Charset content negotiations set.

 accept_encoding:

-List of Accept-Encoding content neogetions set.
+List of Accept-Encoding content negotiations set.

 accept_language:

-List of Accept-Language content neogetions set.
+List of Accept-Language content negotiations set.

 accept_html: